earthsteading/Commercial-Buildings/commissioning.md

 # Commissioning a commercial building

-Standards:
+Standards to be verified on documentation:
- - ISO/IEC 17065:2013 conformity assessment requirements for bodies certifying products, processes and services.
+ - [ ]  ISO/IEC 17065:2013 conformity assessment requirements for bodies certifying products, processes and services.
+ - [ ]  AS/NZS1668 ventilation and air-conditioning in buildings
+ - [ ]

 Prior to providing an occupancy certificate, conditions of the permit must include:
  - [ ] list of all essential safety measures (ESMs) pertaining to the building or place of public entertainment